 Hope is a somewhat small city located in the state of Arkansas.
 With a population of 9,891 people and four constituent neighborhoods, Hope is the 39th largest community in Arkansas.

-When you are in Hope, you'll notice that it is more blue-collar than most other communities in America.
-43.04% of Hope’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Hope is a city of sales and office workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Hope who work in office and administrative support (11.37%), sales jobs (9.40%), and teaching (8.58%).
+Because occupations involving physical labor dominate the local economy, Hope is generally considered to be a blue-collar town.
+42.65% of the Hope workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Hope is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Hope who work in office and administrative support (11.53%), food service (8.39%), and teaching (6.89%).

 Hope is an extremely ethnically-diverse city.
 The people who call Hope home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hope residents report their race to be White, followed by Black or African-American.
+The greatest number of Hope residents report their race to be Black or African-American, followed by White.
 Hope also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.27% of the city’s residents.
-Important ancestries of people in Hope include Irish, German, Scots-Irish, and French .
+People of Hispanic or Latino origin account for 23.53% of the city’s residents.
+Important ancestries of people in Hope include English, German, Scots-Irish, and Italian.

 The most common language spoken in Hope is English.
 Other important languages spoken here include Spanish and African languages.